MahdiAlZakari/Simple-Hospital-Triage-System/README.md

 Contributions to this project are welcome.
 You can improve existing features, add new functionalities, or suggest improvements by opening an issue or sending a pull request.

 ## Note
-This is my very first try to implement a c++ simple system so there might be some errors, feel free to improve it
+This is my very first try to implement a c++ simple system so there might be some errors, It was created November 14, 2022, feel free to improve it